Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: Theorems and Algorithms for Undesignability

-\begin{theorem} A structure $y^*$ is undesignable if there exists a pair $(i, j) \in \pairs(y^*) $ such that the structure $y^*_{i\rightarrow j}$ is context-constrained undesignable, where $y^*_{i\rightarrow j}=y^*_iy^*_{i+1}\ldots y^*_{j}$. \end{theorem} The algorithm for Theorem~\ref{theo:3} is presented in Algorithm~\ref{alg:3}.
-Each qualified span of the target structure constrained by a pair $(i, j)$ can be regarded as a context-constrained structure, which is input to Algorithm~\ref{alg:2}.
+\end{proof} The algorithm for Theorem~\ref{theo:3} is presented in Algorithm~\ref{alg:3}.
+Each substructure of the target structure bounded by a pair $(i, j)$ can be regarded as a context-constrained structure, which is input to Algorithm~\ref{alg:2}.
 For efficiency we excluded those pairs enclosing a hairpin loop or a stack loop.
-The target structure is then proved undesignable as long as one decomposed structure is verified to be context-constrained undesignable.
+The target structure is then proven undesignable if one decomposed substructure is verified to be context-constrained undesignable.
+Since Algorithm~\ref{alg:2} is called at most $n/2$ times, the overall complexity of Algorithm~\ref{alg:3} is $\mathcal{O}(NMn+NKn^4)$.